MarkDickinson/shell_scripts/security-audit/README.md

   which in turn have links to details on each check performed for the server

 ## Known issues with the current release
+* Nowhere in the directory path of the processing script can there be an underscore</b> ( _ ) character used, the underscore character is used by the script for parsing and having it in the directory path will cause problems.
+Not really an issue, just do not do it
+* if you ^C or kill a running processing scriot the lockfile remains, you must use the processing script --clearlock option to remove it
 * cron job checks - only cron jobs are checked, not anacron files or any 'at' jobs
 * cron job checks - where a cron job uses a system command (echo, cd, php) rather than a discrete script an alert will always be raised as system commands are normally owned